To add content, ask questions.

 - The Alphabet and Pronunciation

-English alphabet and pronunciation guide that explains all 26 letters, their sounds, and basic rules for accurate speaking.
+English alphabet and pronunciation guide, explaining letters, sounds, and rules for correct English pronunciation.

 - Basic Sentences